Ericsson/dataplanebook/_sources/glossary.rst.txt

       into a account, the same function is sometimes called Receive Flow Scaling (RFS).

+   Sequence counter
+      A sequence counter is a low-overhead reader-writer synchronization mechanism.

    Slow path
       The part of a data plane application that process exception traffic.

-   Sequence counter
-      A sequence counter is a low-overhead reader-writer synchronization mechanism.
+   SMT
+      Simultaneous multithreading (SMT) is a :term:`hardware
+      threading` technique implemented on the level of the CPU core.
+An SMT core work on two or more instruction streams in parallel.

    SNMP
       The Simple Network Management Protocol is a network management